 Note that there are two basic types of experiments - Techniques and Reactions.
 Each will have a slightly different format.
 Technique experiments are those that are done to learn a new lab technique.
 These are done in the first half of the semester.
 In these types of experiments, lab chemicals are used but no reactions are carried out so the chemicals do not chemically change from beginning to end.
 An example of such an experiment would be the purification of a crude compound by a technique called recrystallization.
 Impure compound X is recrystallized to produce pure compound X. No chemical change has occurred.
 In a reaction type of experiment, starting with compound Y, one carries out a chemical reaction to produce compound Z. In both, one would make a table of all chemicals used, along with their physical properties.
 The difference lies in the measure of loss of product during the operation.
 In a technique experiment, one simply calculates a % recovery.
 If you start with 0.060 g of compound X, and recover 0.045 g after carrying out the technique, the % recovery is simply $(0.045/0.060) \times 100 = 75\%$ recovery.
 The loss is simply a result of mechanical losses that occur in carrying out the technique.
 In a chemical reaction type of experiment, the molecular weight (MW) of product is usually different that the MW of reactant, so a % yield must be calculated to measure the effectiveness of the experiment.
 The loss in such a case is not only the result of mechanical losses but also of side reactions occurring that would consume reactant.
-The first technique experiments are "Melting Points" and "Thin layer Chromatography", and an example of a reaction type of experiment is "Cyclohexene".
-A link showing how to calculate a % yield is given on the "handouts" page for the "Cyclohexene" experiment.
+The first technique experiment is "distillation" and the first reaction type of experiment is the "preparation of cyclohexene".
+An example showing how to calculate a % yield is given in the "cyclohexene" experiment.